Grindelwald has some of the best hiking in Switzerland, popular with both tourists and locals.

 If you stay overnight in Grindelwald, you will get get a Visitor Card that covers the local bus and gives a few discounts.
 Get more info here.

 In addition, you can purchase a regional travel pass that covers mountain transport (free or discounted) in this region.
-These passes are only worth it if you plan to high price trips each day.
+These passes are only worth it if you plan high priced mountain excursions each day.

-- Jungfrau Travel Pass – available for 3 to 8 days.
+Jungfrau Travel Pass – available for 3 to 8 days.
 It covers most mountain transport in the Jungfrau region and near Interlaken, including the boat rides.
 It includes a discount on the Jungfraujoch journey.
-Starting at CHF 190/adult for a 3 day pass.

-- Regional Pass Berner Oberland – This pass provides free travel on bus, train, boat and 25 mountain railways in the whole Bernese Oberland region, including all mountain railways in the Jungfrau region, with discounts for Jungfraujoch and Schilthorn.
-This pass starts at CHF 230/adult for 3 days, available for up to 10 days.
+Bernese Oberland Pass – This pass provides free travel on bus, train, boat and 25 mountain railways in the whole Bernese Oberland region, including all mountain railways in the Jungfrau region, with discounts for Jungfraujoch and Schilthorn.
+Available for 3 to 10 days.

-- Swiss Travel Pass – This pass includes free travel on bus, train, and boat in all over Switzerland and discounts on most mountain railways, including all those in the Jungfrau Region.
-It starts at CHF 232/adult for 3 days.
+Swiss Travel Pass – This pass includes free travel on bus, train, and boat in all over Switzerland and discounts on most mountain railways, including all those in the Jungfrau Region.
+Available for 3 to 15 days.
 Buy the Swiss Travel Pass.

 If you are traveling with children aged 6-15, make sure to purchase the SBB Junior Card (also called Family Card).
 It enables children to ride free (when accompanied by an adult with a valid ticket) on all buses, trains, gondolas, cable cars, ferries in all of Switzerland.
 It costs CHF 30 and is valid for 1 year.